University Outreach and Public Service Programs

 - Athletics & Recreation

 - Community Education

 - Community Health & Wellness

 - Additional Programs & Services on Regional Campuses

 - Athens Community Music School is truly community-wide in mission and in scope as it is the principal source of organized and qualified music instruction in southeast Ohio and portions of West Virginia.
 They offer individual private lessons in piano, woodwind, brass, percussion, and stringed instruments as well as voice.
 They offer group instruction in a variety of areas based on factors including availability of qualified instructors, sequence of instruction, and interest of participants.
 Financial assistance supports participation in music lessons, courses, and ensembles at the Athens Community Music School for families and individuals in Southeast Ohio with the desire to enrich their lives with music, but who are struggling financially.

-- Athens International Film Festival has been presenting the best in international film for 46 years.
+- Athens International Film Festival has been presenting the best in international film for five decades.
 Known globally as a festival that supports cinema from underground and marginalized populations, the AIFVF represents the values that we share as a community.
 It is a champion of justice and provides a voice for underrepresented artists and viewpoints on a global level.
-For four decades, Athens International has embraced experimental, narrative, short-form, feature length, and documentary films from every corner of the globe, offering filmmakers a stellar platform for public exposure and an environment that values artistry above marquee names and industry relationships.
+For five decades, Athens International has embraced experimental, narrative, short-form, feature length, and documentary films from every corner of the globe, offering filmmakers a stellar platform for public exposure and an environment that values artistry above marquee names and industry relationships.

 - Black History Month, also known as African American History Month, is celebrated each February in the United States.
 It recognizes the significant achievements made by the African American community in all aspects of American society.
 Activities and events all center around cultural, social, educational and spiritual programs.